Vanderhoof/PyDBML/README.md

 ```

-Finally, you can generate the DBML source from your schema with updated values from the classes:
+Finally, you can generate the DBML source from your schema with updated values from the classes (added in **0.4.1**):

 ```python
 >>> parsed.project.items['author'] = 'John Doe'